The-Eye-of-Ar3s/The-Eye-of-Ar3s/README.md

 - Hi, I’m The-Eye-of-Ar3s and I'm a 19 year old programmer from Austria.
 - Right now im working on making compilers/translators/interpreters for various esolangs and old  programming languages.
+- Excuse my poor rust code im pretty new to it.